awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

 **Before you begin**

 This procedure assumes that you are currently running on a previous generation Xen\-based instance type, such as an M4 or C4, and you are migrating to a latest generation instance type, such as an M5 or C5\.

+You must use PowerShell version 3\.0 or later to successfully perform the upgrade\.

 **Note**
 When migrating to the latest generation instances, the static IP or custom DNS network settings on the existing ENI may be lost as the instance will default to a new Enhanced Networking Adapter device\.